Deutschland sucht den Superstar: Season 12

 During the live-shows of season 11, it was announced that the castings for season 12 will start in August 2014.
 RTL's Head of Programm Frank Hoffmann stated in April 2014 that he wants to keep the series for the years the come, although the ratings continued to fall, especially in the live shows.
 He further explained that the live-shows will be cut to an "absolut minimum".
 In Fall 2014, RTL gave closer details to the changes of Season 12.
 The liveshows are replaced with pre-recorded concerts in clubs in Germany, Austria and Switzerland.
 Only the announcement of the results will be broadcast live.
 In contrary to the seasons before the final will not take place in a TV studio in Cologne, but in the ÖVB Arena in Bremen.

 For the first time, auditions will be held in the Czech Republic, Poland, the Netherlands, Luxembourg and Belgium.
+Candidates had to be between 16 and 40 years old.

 In October 2014, RTL announced that Marianne Rosenberg, Mietze Katz and Kay One won't return for the twelfth season.
 The new jury consists of Dieter Bohlen, Swiss discjockey DJ Antoine, Schlager singer Heino and singer Mandy Capristo.

 The winner of the Deutschland sucht den Superstar 2015 was announced as Severino Seeger with Viviana Grisafi finishing as the runner-up.
 The winner song entitled Hero of My Heart was produced and written by juror Dieter Bohlen.

 Season 13

 In the first event show of the twelfth season, Oliver Geissen announced that 2016 should be a season for which you should be able to apply for now.
-[35] In the final betrayed Dieter Bohlen that for this season all previous limits such as the age restriction are repealed.
-Accordingly, the motto of the squadron "No Limits" is.
+In the final, Dieter Bohlen announced that for this season all previous limits such as the age restriction are repealed.
+Accordingly, the motto of the season is “No Limits”.
 In June 2015, RTL announced that Oliver Geissen will host the Final Shows in 2016 again.
 On October 1, 2015 RTL announced that next Dieter Bohlen also H.P.
 Baxxter, Vanessa Mai and Michelle are on the jury.
 During the auditions, each judge has the option to send a Golden CD a candidate directly in the foreign-Recall. was implemented along the Golden Turd, with the judges can distinguish particularly poor performances.
 The foreign-Recall took place on Jamaica.
+It was announced that, like the season before, the live shows are replaced with pre-recorded concerts in clubs in Germany.
+Only the announcement of the results will be broadcast live.
+The final will not take place in a TV studio in Cologne, but in the ISS Dome in Düsseldorf.

 Prince Damien Ritzinger was the winner of the Deutschland sucht den Superstar 2016 with Laura van den Elzen finishing as the runner-up.
 The winner song is entitled "Glücksmoment".